When He Returns: Composition and recording

 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon cite the Gospel of Matthew, especially the following quote from the Sermon on the Mount, as Dylan's main source of inspiration: "But the gate that leads to life is small and the road is narrow, and those who find it are few".
 They also note that the song bears a resemblance to Dylan's earlier "Blowin' in the Wind": "In both songs, Dylan uses the metaphor of a man who has eyes but does not see.
 What differs is the answer.
 In 'Blowin' in the Wind', there is no answer; in 'When He Returns', the answer lies in trust in Christ".

 According to producer Jerry Wexler, "It was Dylan's intention not to sing on the song at all, rather it was to be a lead ensemble by the otherwise backup female singers.
 Beckett's piano was an ad-lib accompaniment to a vocal Dylan had made as a demo for the singers to use while rehearsing.
 Ultimately, however, Dylan abandoned his original notion, and after practicing overnight, he redid his vocal to fit the demo's spontaneous piano track".
-The song is performed in the key of Ab major.